Controlling keywords and their positions in text generation: Experiment settings

 \subsection{Dataset and Control tokens}

 The statistics of the dataset are shown in Table~\ref{tab:data_statistics}.
 For the CNN/DM dataset, we followed the data split proposed by ~\citet{DBLP:journals/corr/abs-2002-07767}.
 For the XSum dataset, we followed the data split proposed by ~\citet{narayan-etal-2018-dont}.
 For ROCStories, we split the data into 8:1:1 for training, development, and test sets.
-Control tokens (keywords, each keyword position, and the text length) were extracted from the target text and given to the model for training.
+Control tokens (keywords, each keyword position, and text length) were extracted from the target text and given to the model for training.
 Word tokenization of the text was done by NLTK library\footnote{\url{https://github.com/nltk/nltk/blob/develop/nltk/tokenize/__init__.py}} to obtain keywords and text length.
 Note that the model receives the text tokenized into subwords.
-Therefore, the number of tokens the model receives differ from the pre-calculated text length.
+Therefore, the number of tokens the model receives differs from the pre-calculated text length.

-In training, the model is provided with all control tokens (keywords, keyword position, and text length) each with a certain probability.
-We use this trained model to generate texts under four different settings (Keyword, +Len, +Pos, +Len+Pos in Table~\ref{tab:position_control_result}).
-This enables a single model to perform inference experiments in multiple settings to conduct experiments with lower costs.
-Preliminary experiments have shown that performance is almost the same as when each model is trained for each inference setting.
-However, for regular text generation that does not use control tokens (w/o Control in Table~\ref{tab:position_control_result}), model training and inference were performed separately from the model described above.
+In training, the model was provided with all control tokens (keywords, keyword position, and text length) each with a certain probability.
+The trained model was then used to generate texts under four different settings (Keyword, +Len, +Pos, and +Len+Pos in Table~\ref{tab:position_control_result}).
+In this way, a single model can perform inference experiments in multiple settings in a manner that lowers the cost of the experiments.
+Preliminary experiments showed that performance of each model is almost the same as when each model is trained for each inference setting.
+However, for regular text generation that does not use control tokens (``w/o Control'' in Table~\ref{tab:position_control_result}), model training and inference were performed separately from the model described above.